Our Standard Session Fees

-The standard fee for Dr. John VanderKaay is $150 / 50 minute session.
+The standard fee for Dr. John VanderKaay is $175 / 50 minute session.
+We offer a $25/session discount for sessions that start before 4 PM.
 We do not charge different rates for individual, couples, or family counseling.

 We do NOT directly accept and bill any insurance plans.

 There are a number of reasons for which we do not directly accept and bill insurance.
 The main reasons are: